Bruno-SSC/Dessert-Shop/commit_log.md

 com16
     Moved product_list animations to animations.ts and cleaned them a little bit.
 Unlinked the api service product list prop from the component product list prop.
-    Added a function to clear the cart and reset the products when the new order event is emitted.
+    Added a function to clear the cart and reset the products when the new order event is emitted. com17
+    fixed page animation for starting new orders, improved add to cart btn animation and minor adjusts.